Mohammed-Rashad-2002/Library-Management/README.md

 Add and remove book in library is only for authorize user others can Read the available book from library

 ## Deleting Books
 To delete a book, select the "Delete Book" option from the main menu.
-You will be prompted to enter the book's ISBN.
+You will be prompted to enter the book's Title.
 If the book is in the library, it will be deleted.

 ## Searching for Books
 To search for a book, select the "Search Book" option from the main menu.
 You will be prompted to enter the book's title.
 If the book is in the library, its information will be displayed.